bespoken/bespoken-docs/end-to-end/ivr.md

 From there, you can access any of the phone calls.
 You can:
 * See the payload for each request and response
 * Listen to the recording of the phone call

+## Limitations
+As of today, only Amazon Polly voices are supported for IVR testing with Twilio.
+We do not support Twilio's own "Alice" voice.
+For a list of Amazon Polly voices that work with Twilio, take a look [here](https://support.twilio.com/hc/en-us/articles/223132827-What-Languages-can-the-Say-TwiML-Verb-Speak-).

+While our regular end-to-end tests use Google's Cloud Speech to Text service, IVR tests use [Twilio's Speech Recognition API](https://www.twilio.com/speech-recognition) in order to get the most accurate transcript.

+## Example